Archimedes' Principle and Understanding Buoyant Force

 In this second scenario, the object doesn't become fully submerged.

-If we push the object below the surface of the water, the positive buoyancy will cause it to rise up out of the water and just displace enough water until the buoyant force and weight are equal again.
+If we push the ball below the surface, it will displace more water, increasing the buoyant force.
+This force will be greater than the weight of the ball and the positive buoyancy will cause it to rise up out of the water and just displace enough water until the buoyant force and weight are equal again.

 What are Examples of Things That Need Positive Buoyancy?